concur/developer.concur.com/src/api-reference/direct-connects/ground-transportation.markdown

 * Get the Reservation Details
 * Cancel the Ground Transportation Reservation
 * Update the Ground Transportation Reservation with the Supplier
-* Update the Ground Transportation Reservation with Travel

 ## <a name="authentication"></a>Authentication
 Authentication between SAP Concur and the application connector is performed using OAuth.